saulpila/DickeModel.jl/docs/src/ClassicalDickeExamples.md

 on_github=get(ENV, "CI", nothing) == "true"
 using DickeModel
 ```
+The module [`DickeModel.ClassicalDicke`](@ref DickeModel.ClassicalDicke) works with the classical Dicke model, which is obtained by taking the expectation value of the quantum dicke model under coherent states (see, for example, Ref.
+[Villasenor2020](@cite)).
+The classical Dicke Hamiltonian is, regular at low energies, and chaotic at high energies. (see, for example, Ref.
+[Pilatowsky2020](@cite)).

 ## Drawing contours of the available phase space
 We may use the function [`ClassicalDicke.minimum_ϵ_for`](@ref) to draw the contour of the available phase space in the variables